-DEFINITION: Cost of removing and disposing equipment of a given technology and vintage for
+DEFINITION: Cost of removing and disposing equipment of a given technology and vintage for purposes of retrofitting with other equipment

 CLASSIFICATION: Input from KTECH

 The cost is expressed as a proportion to be applied to the installed capital cost.
 Currently, a placeholder value of 0.0 is used throughout the Commercial Sector Demand Module, pending acquisition and analysis of appropriate data.